 What to do next

-Talk to your physician if you’re experiencing any of the above symptoms.
-Though bulging discs are sometimes a result of the natural aging process, there are still many treatment options available.
-Popular conservative treatments include rest, physical therapy and pain medication.
+Talk to your doctor if you’re experiencing any of the above symptoms.
+Though bulging discs are related to the natural aging process, there are still many treatment options available.
+Common conservative treatments include rest, physical therapy, hot/cold therapy and medication.

-In most cases, pain from a bulging disc will lessen in a few weeks, but if your symptoms do not subside, contact Laser Spine Institute.
-Our minimally invasive, outpatient procedures can help you find relief from neck and back pain.
-We can offer a no-cost MRI review* to determine if you are a candidate for one of our minimally invasive procedures.
+We can offer a no-cost MRI review* to determine if you are a potential candidate for one of our minimally invasive procedures.